FEGuevara/Hydroponics_Microbiome/README.md

 ## Disclaimer
 This repository contains the code for downstream analyses inlcuding alpha, beta diversity and identification of the bacterial and fungal core genera.
-Raw reads were processed using the nf-core/ampliseq workflow version 2.5.0 <https://nf-co.re/ampliseq/2.9.0/docs/usage>.
-Illumina raw reads (16S and ITS) are available at NCBI SRA under the BioProject number *PRJNA1070607*.
+Raw reads were processed using the [nf-core/ampliseq workflow version 2.5.0](https://nf-co.re/ampliseq/2.9.0/docs/usage).
+Illumina raw reads (16S and ITS) are available at NCBI SRA under the BioProject number *`PRJNA1070607`*.

 ## Code
+## 1. Alpha, beta diversity and distance-based redundancy analysis (db-RDA)
+In this section you could find community composition analyses and db-RDA analysis to determine the influence of nutrient solution management parameters and environment factors in bacterial and fungal community structure.

+## 2. Core taxa membership
+Code to reproduce core genera analysis.

+## 3. Output files
+In this section you could find the ASV count tables, phyloseq objects and metadata files for 16S and ITS datasets.